jeffrom/tunk/README.md

 ## configuration

 tunk can be configured via command-line flags, a YAML configuration file, and, in some cases, environment variables.
-An example configuration file, which contains the default configuration, is located at [testdata/tunk.example.yaml](testdata/tunk.example.yaml), or can be printed using `tunk --print-config`.
+An example configuration file, which contains the default configuration, is located at [testdata/tunk.example.yaml](testdata/tunk.example.yaml), or can be printed using `tunk --print-default-config`.

 ### environment variables